Social Media Best Practices

 ask questions or introduce topics for discussion.
 Build a community.
 Understand that users' comments may not always be positive.
 Your social media site will build more credibility with users if you allow negative comments to coexist with positive.
 However, you should delete comments that contain harassing, threatening, obscene, libelous or hate speech.
 Also monitor interaction so that you can see what is working.
 What are users responding to?
 Why did they respond to that?
 How can you build off of that?

-Link back – please point your online communities to the offical, main WSU social media sites — Facebook, YouTube and Twitter.
+Link back – please point your online communities to the official, main WSU social media sites — Facebook, YouTube and Twitter.
 Let the staff in Marketing & Communications know about your site and we’ll do our best to help you effectively and smartly execute your social media goals.
 We may not be able to post your content directly, but always feel free to share your content on the WSU Facebook wall.
 A lot of people see that.

 the use of these marks identifies your site as part of Weber State University and helps strengthen the university brand.
 Follow the university branding guide.
 Contact Marketing & Communications if you need help.
 Do not use the WSU logo to promote a political candidate or cause, or a product or service.